highcharts/highcharts/docs/dashboards/frequently-asked-questions.md

 }
 ```

-If you have to change the displayed name in the chart options (and wish to sync with other components), make sure to set an alias to the correspoding column in the dataTable:
+If you have to change the displayed name in the chart options (and wish to sync with other components), make sure to set an alias to the corresponding column in the dataTable:

 ```js
   dataPool: {